kaytwo/ArtfulDodger/README.md

 `python result_sink.py DIR`

 If all goes well, your visited URLs will start showing up in that directory as `domout-$(MD5_of_URL)` which contains the redirchain, url name, visit timestamp, and first 100 characters of the dom, and `domout-$(MD5_of_URL).png` which contains the rendered page with no images loaded.

-redis queue in of json'd {"url":target-url}
-saves computed dom, doesn't load images. redis queue out of json'd {dom:dom,url:url,ts:ts,redirs:[redirs]}